driessenslucas/MLOps-Mushrooms-pipeline/readme_legacy.md

 ### 2.1 Dataset

 The project involves the classification of mushrooms into nine distinct categories.
-The dataset used for this task contains of 6000+ images of 9 different mushroom families, each separated in its own folder.
+The dataset used for this task contains of 8000+ images of 9 different mushroom families, each separated in its own folder.

 The dataset I used:
 <https://www.kaggle.com/datasets/lizhecheng/mushroom-classification>

 <img src="./images/kaggle.png" alt="dataset" width="1000"/>

-The dataset contains images like this:
+the data set contains images like this:

 <img src="./images/Entoloma_028.jpg" alt="dataset" width="400"/>

-### 2.1.1 Data upload
+#### 2.1.1 Data upload

-I manually uploaded the folders onto azure ml data assets for this project.
+I manually uploaded the data onto azure ml for this project.

 <img src="./images/created_data.png" alt="dataset" width="400"/>